Jira Dashboards Guide: How To Create Custom Dashboards With Your Jira Data

 Can You Create Jira Dashboards For Multiple Projects?

-Yes, you can create Jira dashboards for multiple projects, either using Jira’s built-in dashboard functionality or Visor.
+Yes, you can create Jira dashboards for multiple projects using Jira’s built-in dashboard functionality or Visor.

-In Jira this is possible by selecting the projects you want using the filter on your gadgets and selecting the different projects you want to report on.
+In Jira, this is possible by selecting the projects you want using the filter on your gadgets and choosing the projects you want to report on.

-For example, here’s a dashboard I created in Visor for my portfolio of projects that are active currently.
+For example, below is a dashboard I created in Visor for my portfolio of projects that are active currently.

 Charts that combine the portfolio data with charts that compare projects: